Rural society in China: Great Leap Forward

+1960s-1970s

+The "great revolutionary movement" of scientific experimentation was encouraged in rural China during the 1960s and 1970s.
+Millions of people in rural China, especially sent-down youth, participated in the scientific movement.
+In 1965, there were more than 400,000 rural scientific experimentation groups (nongcun kexue shiyan xiaozu 农村科学实验小组) nationwide to promote new agricultural technology and methods.

 Post-Mao Zedong era

+Beginning in the mid-1970s, inexpensive mass-produced goods began to enter rural villages.

 Under Deng Xiaoping, urbanization in China has expanded at an unprecedented speed since the declaration of "Reform and Open Policy".
+The increased market forces resulted in social changes, including those resulting from the end of the Household Responsibility System and the increase in non-agriculture entrepreneurship in the 1980s.
+According to sociologist Yanfei Sun, the opportunities and pressures of new market forces resulted in rural communities "becom[ing] much less cohesive.
+In the process, the individualist orientation and materialist pursuits of villagers were reinforced."

+In the middle 1980s, labor migration from rural to urban areas became a national phenomenon.
+It accelerated particularly in the beginning of the 1990s as the expanding non-state economy, new industrial parks increased the demand for urban labor, and the state relaxed some controls on rural to urban migration.

+Between 1978 and 1999, an estimated 174 million people migrated from China's rural areas to its urban areas.

 New policies in China's economy shifted the approach from collective farming to household-based production quotas, in many ways reversing decades of collectivization efforts.
 In many areas of China, especially southern and coastal China, the standard of living improved dramatically after Deng's reforms.
 Township and Village Enterprises brought industrial production to rural areas—predominantly along the southern coasts, helping open these rural communities to greater economic prosperity.

 (The idea of industrial production in rural areas had been attempted under Mao but with much more limited success; for instance, industrial plants in highly remote areas found their ultimate production efforts hampered.)
 Soon, however, an imbalance appeared where northern, interior, and western China remained at a far lower degree of economic development, a situation which persists to the twenty-first century.
 However, there are multiple, complex factors contributing to this state of affairs.
 For instance, distances are much greater, and geography often more challenging in western and interior regions.
 Population is more spread out; social structures may also play a role, in that the demographics and social structures of these regions often differ significantly from those of coastal China.